QC20/Tromino/src/code/README.md

 # Tromino Game for Arduino

 This project implements a Tetris-like game called Tromino for Arduino using an LCD Keypad Shield.
+Due to the limited size of the LCD display we only make use of Tromino shapes.

 ## Requirements